dnw2022/one-for-twelve/README.md

 # Developing

-The following sections give a but more detail on how the game was created and what is required to run it locally and remotely.
+The following sections show some more technical details on how the app was created and what is required to run it locally and remotely.

-# Firebase functions
+## Firebase functions

 Firebase functions are used to create (random) games.
 See the /functions folder for more details on how to use the firebase emulator suite locally.

-# Initial creation
+## Initial creation

 Create app: